Looking for an easy way to add Instagram hashtag feeds to WordPress?

 - Increased brand exposure: Even if you display hashtags from other Instagram users, your feeds are still linked to your Instagram account, complete with your branding and profile details, keeping your business top of mind.

-- More Instagram followers: If you’re offering valuable content to visitors, chances are they’ll want to follow your updates for more of the same, giving you a boost in followers.
+- More Instagram followers: Offering valuable content to visitors with your Instagram content?
+They’ll want to follow your updates — giving you a boost in Instagram followers.

-- Improved customer trust: Adding Instagram feeds to your site lets you filter content to include posts like reviews, which helps customers trust you and can increase sales.
+- Improved customer trust: Adding Instagram photos to your site lets you filter content to include posts like reviews, which helps customers trust you and can increase sales.

 - Increased relevancy: Fresh and engaging hashtag feeds also demonstrate that your company is relevant and can respond to current industry trends.